- The median first-year earnings of TWU bachelor's degree graduates are the second highest among Texas public universities. (College Measures, 2013)

 - Maryellen Hicks was the first African-American and first woman to serve on the Second Court of Appeals in Fort Worth.

 - Sylvia Garcia was the first Hispanic woman elected to the Harris County Commissioners Court.
+She currently serves as the Texas state senator for District 6.

 - Maj.
 Gen. Mary Saunders, U.S. Air Force, Retired, was the first woman to serve as the director of transportation at the United States Air Force Headquarters.